 - You made a mistake on your application.

 As many as 75 percents of initial SSDI applications are denied!
 An experienced Social Security Disability attorney can help you put together your information and evidence and file your application.

 If your initial SSDI application is denied, you have the right to appeal.
 If you win your appeal, the original denial will be overturned, and you will start receiving benefits.
-We invite you to call the experienced Social Security Disability attorneys at Terry Katz & Associates at (888) 488-7459 or contact us online to make an appointment for a free consultation.
 Filing an appeal is often a good option if your claim has been denied.
 We would be glad to talk to you and evaluate your case.